What’s the difference between marriages and civil partnerships?

 The only option is a civil ceremony

-If the couple divorces, it is ended by a Decree Absolute
+If the couple divorces, it's ended by a final order (previously called the decree absolute)

 Traditionally seen as a religious ceremony